 Once they’re done, it’s time to make the Royal Icing to decorate.
 Remember, you don’t eat the skulls or the icing.
 The icing is more like a paste.
 For enough icing to decorate 40 skulls, mix 2 lbs. of powdered sugar, 1/2 cup of merengue, and 2/3 cup water in a standing mixer and beat until stiff peaks form – about 10 minutes.

-Separate the icing into bowls and use gel food coloring (also found at Michael’s) to color.
+Separate the icing into bowls and use food coloring to make any colors you want.
 We made black, yellow, red, blue, and green.
 Place frosting in pastry bags to decorate.

 With the help of parent volunteers, we separated the kids into groups so only about 5 kids were doing the skulls at a time.
 You can have the other kids listen to the story, decorate cookies, or make papel picado.